 It is simple.
 It’s simple and everyone uses it, but because we have talked ourselves out of the idea that we can talk telepathically, we think we can’t.
 But we do read each other.
 Unconsciously we’re always reading each other.
 It’s a natural ability—all beings have it.
 All animals have it.
 They use it much more than we do.
 An animal knows your thinking and your feeling; babies know it.
 Only educated adults don’t.
 You’re educated out of it.

 But that is the absolute truth, that we are infinite beings.
 And when we see the infinity within ourselves, we see that everyone is me.
 There’s no more separation.
 But until you see it, it doesn’t make sense.
 And yet anyone here could get glimpses of it.
 By getting the mind quiet enough, you’ll see it, and you’ll see that you are me.

 Question: These, you say, “glimpses”—usually that’s all they are, isn’t it?
 Glimpses?

 Lester: Not all . . .

 Question: Well, I mean, [for] most of us.

 Lester: It starts off that way.
 And as we stick to the path, these glimpses get longer and longer until they become fully established all the time.
 And that’s the ultimate goal: never forgetting God, never forgetting who we are.

-Question: Is it sometimes that we only get glimpses it’s because we’re afraid to go any further than the glimpses?
+Question: Is it sometimes that we only get glimpses because we’re afraid to go any further than the glimpses?

-Lester: No, it’s because the ego takes over again; there’s still a lot of ego left.
+Lester: No, it’s because the ego takes over again.
+There’s still a lot of ego left.
 And then the moment we express as an ego, we have to let go of what we saw in order to be an ego, to be a limited being.
 So, the moment we choose again to be a limited being, we don’t see the limitless being that we are.
 Yet you haven’t lost anything, because to get the glimpse in the first place you had to let go of quite a lot of ego.